-A county, city, town, or municipality of the State of North Carolina shall not establish, levy, impose, or collect, as a condition of doing business or otherwise, any tax, fee, license, or charge whatsoever, directly or indirectly, on or with respect to the severing, production, treating, processing, ownership, sale, storage, purchase, marketing, or transportation on any energy minerals produced in the State of North Carolina and on which severance taxes are due or have been paid to the State of North Carolina, or upon the business of severing, producing, treating, processing, owning, selling, buying, storing, marketing, or transporting such energy minerals, or upon the ownership, operation, or maintenance of plants, facilities, machinery, pipelines, gathering lines, or any equipment whatsoever, which are, or may be, necessary or convenient to the severing, production, treating, processing, ownership, storage, sale, purchase, marketing, or transportation of such energy minerals."
+A city or county may not impose a franchise, privilege, license, income, or excise tax on the severing, production, treating, processing, ownership, sale, storage, purchase, marketing, or transportation on any energy minerals produced in the State, or upon the business of severing, producing, treating, processing, owning, selling, buying, storing, marketing, or transporting such energy minerals, or upon the ownership, operation, or maintenance of plants, facilities, machinery, pipelines, and gathering lines related to the severing, production, treating, processing, ownership, storage, sale, purchase, marketing, or transportation of energy minerals.
+This section does not preclude the taxation of the property in accordance with Article 11 of this Chapter."